Common Counsel Foundation

 Key Takeaways for Grant Writers

-• Lead with community leadership: Emphasize that your organization is led by people directly affected by the issues you address, particularly people of color, low-income communities, women, and LGBTQ individuals
+• Lead with community leadership: Emphasise that your organisation is led by people directly affected by the issues you address, particularly people of colour, low-income communities, women, and LGBTQ individuals

 • Focus on systems change: Frame your work as addressing root causes and structural barriers rather than providing direct services or band-aid solutions